Sienci-Labs/Resources/gsender/ytsb-gs-classic-ui.md

 1. **History of Errors and Alarms**: great for tracking problems you might’ve recently run into to help troubleshooting or getting support.
 All entries are listed in-order and stamped with a date and time.

 ![](/_images/_gsender/_using/gs_us_safety.jpg){.aligncenter .size-full}

-This section covers all the advanced features of gSender such as shortcuts, macros, workspaces, calibration tools, controlling spindles, lasers, coolant, and more.
-Remember, you can always quickly navigate the page by clicking the headings in the 'Page Contents'.

 ## Shortcuts